+Encouraging employees to report wrongdoing and to protect them when they do, is essential for corruption prevention in both the public and private sectors.
 Employees are usually the first to recognise wrongdoing in the workplace.
 Empowering them to speak up without fear of reprisal can help authorities both detect and deter violations.

+In the public sector, protecting whistleblowers can make it easier to detect passive bribery, the misuse of public funds, waste, fraud and other forms of corruption.
 In the private sector, it helps authorities identify cases of active bribery and other corrupt acts committed by companies, and also helps businesses prevent and detect bribery in commercial transactions.

 Whistleblower protection is essential to safeguard the public interest and to promote a culture of public accountability and integrity.

 This report analyses whistleblower protection frameworks in OECD countries, identifies areas for reform and proposes steps to strengthen whistleblower protection laws in both the public and private sectors.